 may we always know home is our place to belong.

-HOME IS GROUNDED IN TRUTH AND WATERED WITH GRACE
+HOME IS GROUNDED IN TRUTH + WATERED WITH GRACE

 Home tethers us to truth.
 We are children of God.
 We live from this place of love.
-We cannot earn it, and nothing we do can change it.
-Truth is always rooted in love and covered by grace.
+We cannot earn it and nothing we do can change it.
+Truth is always rooted in love and watered by grace.

 We learn who we are, take risks, fail freely, and sprout our wings at home.
 We rise and become more resilient with the security and firm foundation of home.